 III.
-The Convention's Machinery
+The convention's machinery

-- 13. Since the Third Review Conference, the States Parties' implementation machinery has consisted of the following:
+- 11. Since the Third Review Conference, the States Parties' implementation machinery has consisted of the following:

 - Committee on Article 5 Implementation

 - Committee on Victim Assistance

 - Committee on the Enhancement of Cooperation and Assistance

 - Committee on Cooperative Compliance

 - Coordinating Committee

 - President

-- 14. The purpose, mandates, memberships and working methods of these Committees and the President were agreed to at the Third Review Conference.
+- 12. The purpose, mandates, memberships and working methods of these Committees and the President were agreed to at the Third Review Conference3.
 Currently, each Committee comprises four members.
-The Coordinating Committee comprises all the members of the Committees as well as the Sponsorship Coordinator and the President Designate as an
+The Coordinating Committee comprises all the members of the Committees as well as the Sponsorship Coordinator and the President Designate as an observer.
+The ICBL, ICRC, GICHD and UNODA also have observer status.
+The Coordinating Committee thus consists of 17 members, two observer States and four observer organisations.
+The Coordinating Committees includes a group of States Parties which are representative of the Convention in terms of regional balance and States in the process of implementation of key obligations of the Convention, those in a position to provide assistance, and other States Parties.
+Together with the observer States and organizations the Coordinating Committee is well placed and large enough to carry out its function and address any matter that may affect implementation of the Convention.

-&lt;sup>3 APLC/CONF/2014/CRP.1
+3 APLC/CONF/2014/CRP.1